 - The setting “Always War” is this trope in its purest form.
 No, it doesn't mean that everyone is at war with everyone.
 It just means that everyone is at war with you.

 - Civ 5 inverts it on the two easiest difficulties, and plays it straight from Normal upwards.
 Also, their soldiers will be so advanced over you on the highest difficulties that they'll feel more biased than they really are.

-- In Civ 1, there was apparently a flag that when the game reached a certain year (1900 or thereabouts), all AIs would immediately declare war on the human player.
-Civ 2 had a similar problem where the AIs would eventually all form defensive pacts to "contain your aggression" and would never attack each other.
+- In Civ 1, there is apparently a flag that when the game reaches a certain year (1900 or thereabouts), all AIs will immediately declare war on the human player.
+Civ 2 has a similar problem where the AIs will eventually all form defensive pacts to "contain your aggression" and will never attack each other.

 - When customizing A.I.'s in Sid Meier’s Alpha Centauri, one option is "Intense Rivalry."
 The highest difficulty turns this on for every AI faction.

 - In Mechwarrior: Mercenaries, the player can enter an arena style fight that includes up to 8 other AI characters.
-Any of the AI characters who are near you will ignore other AI characters which quickly results in Gang up on the Human.
+Any of the AI characters who are near you will ignore other AI characters which quickly results in this.